Portal Runner

-Portal Runner is a 2001 platform game published by The 3DO Company for PlayStation 2 and Game Boy Color.
+Portal Runner is a 2001 action-adventure platform game published by The 3DO Company for PlayStation 2 and Game Boy Color.
 It is a spin-off of the Army Men video game series, focusing on a conflict between characters Vikki Grimm and Brigitte Bleu.

+Gameplay

+Portal Runner is an action-adventure and platform game played from a third-person view.
+The player controls Vikki Grimmm, a character from the Army Men franchise.
+The game also includes an optional first-person view for precision shooting with a bow and arrow, Vikki's primary weapon.
+The player has the ability to control Leo the lion in some levels, he is also mountable by Vikki and can be given commands such as "sit", "stay", and "attack".

-Plot summary
+Plot

 In this game, Vikki Grimm embarks on an adventure after receiving a mysterious package.
 Her quest takes her through various toy worlds, including a prehistoric jungle and a medieval castle.
 Along the way, she befriends a lion named Leo and rescues a wizard, Merlin.
 The villain, Brigitte Bleu, manipulates Vikki's boyfriend, Sarge, and plans to marry him using a love gun acquired from Martians in a Space World.
 Vikki and Leo thwart the wedding, stop an inter-dimensional attack, and return home.
 Brigitte ends up imprisoned, sharing a cell with General Plastro.

+Development

+The PS2 version was developed and published by The 3DO Company and was designed for all-ages in mind.

+Release

+3DO revealed the existence of Portal Runner alongside a number of other announced Playstation 2 titles, at a special held event at the FAO Schwarz in San Francisco, with former Playboy Playmate Heather Kozar dressed up as the lead character.
+The game was featured on the cover of PSE2.
+Portal Runner was released in the North America on September 11, 2001, for the PlayStation 2 console and the Game Boy Color handheld.
+It was published in Europe a month later on October 19, 2001.